colugomusic/blahdio/README.md

 You can read and write to and from files, streams or memory locations.
 The read/write loops are implemented by the library.
 The client supplies their own callbacks to handle each chunk of frame data.
+There is also an interface for reading from streams.

 Blahdio is implemented using these libraries:
 - https://github.com/mackron/dr_libs